Latency Adjustable Transformer Encoder for Language Understanding: Proposed Method

 \section{Proposed Method}

-This Section presents details of the proposed method and the analysis and reasoning behind the method.
-Section \ref{background} presents the preliminary background of the BERT\textsubscript{base} architecture, and Section \ref{FLOP_Analysis} analyzes the FLOPs in the BERT\textsubscript{base} model.
+This section presents details of the proposed method and the analysis and reasoning behind the approach.
+Section \ref{background} introduces the preliminary background of the Transformer architecture, while Section \ref{FLOP_Analysis} analyzes the latency and TTFT across various Transformer-based models.
 The proposed encoder layer is based on an insight into the amount of the contribution of word-vectors at different layers, which is considered in Section \ref{ACC_Section}.
-In Section \ref{Architecture_Section}, the proposed architecture is investigated in detail.
-In Section \ref{Architecture_Section_Decoder}, the proposed method is extended to decoder architecture and applied to the GPT-2 model.
+Section \ref{Architecture_Section} explores the proposed architecture in detail.
+Additionally, Section \ref{Architecture_Section_Decoder} extends the proposed method to autoregressive architectures and applies it to several newly developed models.